Western Pennsylvania's trusted news source

 A tight end scoring a touchdown for Pitt was certainly a rare sight, but by game’s end, another had hauled in a score from Holstein: Josh Altsman, who joined the team in 2022 as a walk-on.

-Altsman wasn’t even listed on Pitt’s two-deep heading into kickoff, yet scored on a 2-yard pass in the second quarter less than five minutes after Holmes did.
+Altsman wasn’t even listed on Pitt’s two-deep heading into kickoff, yet he scored on a 2-yard pass in the second quarter less than five minutes after Holmes did.

 “Justin Holmes is a starter,” Narduzzi said. “ … Holmes came in and took it over.
 Then Altsman comes in and gets a touchdown pass.
 That was impressive.
 When I was a tight end, I’d want to play in this offense.
 I’ll say it like that.
 Good to see Altsman and Holmes get involved.
-Eli obviously got to his tight ends, got it to who he’s supposed to get it to on those plays.”
+Eli, obviously, got to his tight ends, got it to who he’s supposed to get it to on those plays.”

 Butkowski earning trust

-That Butkowski, a walk-on true freshman, hit his first two field goal tries in Week 1 against Duquesne was encouraging.
+That Butkowski, a walk-on true freshman, hit his first two field-goal tries in Week 1 against Duquesne was encouraging.

-But both were from 27 yards, not exactly the most challenging of kicks.
+But both were from 27 yards.

 Late in the second quarter, Pitt failed to convert a third-and-18 from the CMU 38-yard line.